Forecourts – What does the EV movement mean?

 The hype over electric cars has been going on a long time.
 Let’s set the scene, watch this clip:

-Different technologies may begin to compete for different market sectors.
-However the Committee on Climate Change recently recommended aiming for 1.7 million EVs by 2020.
-(1) Given the length of time new vehicle technologies can take to become established this level of uptake by 2020 is highly unlikely
+Different technologies may begin to compete for distinct market sectors.
+However, the Committee on Climate Change recently recommended aiming for 1.7 million EVs by 2020.
+(1) Given the length of time, new vehicle technologies can take to become established this level of uptake by 2020 is highly unlikely.

-"It will be a challenge and a lot of investment is required: in generating capacity, strengthening the distribution grid and charging infrastructure." - Johannes.
+"It will be a challenge, and much investment is required: in generating capacity, strengthening the distribution grid and charging infrastructure." - Johannes.
 Wetzel, energy markets analyst at Wood Mackenzie.

 Although some conventional cars will remain on the road, numbers of electric vehicles (EVs) could balloon to 20 million by 2040 from around 90,000 today; charging them all will require additional electricity.

-Four years ago, well before the conventional car ban was raised, the government said more than £100bn in investment would be needed to ensure clean, secure electricity supplies this figure has yet to be revised to take into account the implications of the 2040 target.
+Four years ago, well before the general car ban was raised, the government said more than £100bn in investment would be needed to ensure clean, secure electricity supplies this figure has yet to be revised to take into account the implications of the 2040 target.

 So what are the Alternatives?

 Battery technology will improve but will that happen fast enough to meet the 23-year deadline?
-After all, engineers have been grappling with the problem for over 50 years and they have managed to improve the range compared with the 1960s prototypes, which could only manage 35 miles between charges.
+After all, engineers have been grappling with the problem for over 50 years, and they have managed to improve the range compared with the 1960s prototypes, which could only lead 35 miles between charges.

-1 Committee on Climate Change (Jun 2010) 2nd Progress Report to Parliament
+(Jun 2010) 2nd Progress

-2 A Survey of the UK Tax System Updated by Thomas Pope and Tom Waters* November 2016 Institute for Fiscal Studies
+** A Survey of the UK Tax System Updated by Thomas Pope and